One of the keys to running a successful business is mitigating unnecessary issues that can affect it

 - I will mind my own business, work well, be a professional adult, and expect the same in return from others.

 GET A FREE CHAPTER

-By initiating a No Gossip Policy in the workplace it stops gossip before it happens.
+Initiating a No Gossip Policy in the workplace stops gossip before it happens.
 After all, there’s no place for it in the world or the workplace.
-By taking the time, now, to set the tone in the workplace we can alleviate challenges and issues with gossip down the line that can drain, distract, and have an adverse effect on job satisfaction.
+If we take the time to set the tone, we can alleviate problems that drain, distract, and affect job satisfaction.